 What Fleas can do to your Dog

-- Flea bites can make your pet uncomfortable and itchy causing uncontrollable scratching.
-Some pets may even suffer an allergic reaction if they are hypersensitive to the fleas saliva.
+- Flea bites can make your pet uncomfortable and itchy, causing uncontrollable scratching.
+Some pets may even suffer an allergic reaction if hypersensitive to the flea’s saliva.

-- Fleas feed on blood, because of this your pet can become weak and could even die as a result of blood loss.
+- Fleas feed on blood.
+In extreme circumstances, your pet can become weak and may even die due to blood loss.

-- Flea bites and will cause your dog to feel uncomfortable and constantly scratch that will lead to visible patches of hair loss and reddened, irritated skin.
+- Flea bites will cause your dog to feel uncomfortable and to constantly scratch, leading to visible patches of hair loss and red, irritated skin.

 - The flea larvae can become infected with tapeworm eggs.
-If your pet eats an infected flea it can become host to this parasite.
+If your pet eats an infected flea, it can become a host to this parasite.

-- Plus, fleas can cause serious health problems, like dermatitis and anemia.
+- Plus, fleas can cause serious health problems, like dermatitis and anaemia.

 How to Prevent your dog Attracting Fleas

-- Keep your yard tidy.
-Sweep and clean your yard regularly so the fleas carried in by wild animals have fewer places to hide.
+- Keep your garden tidy – fleas are carried in by wild animals, and they will have fewer places to hide.

-- Plant plants that fleas dislike, for example Pennyroyal.
+- Use plants that fleas dislike in your garden, e.g. Pennyroyal.